-- the safety, efficiency and condition of road operations and assets (for both state-controlled and local government roads) - · any existing or proposed pedestrian cycle networks - any existing public transport networks (assets and services) including school bus routes - watercourses and overland flows, and their interaction with the current and future road network (note: impacts on water values due to transport infrastructure should be outlined in the transport section of the EIS and cross-referenced to a detailed assessment in the water resources section).
+- the safety, efficiency and condition of road operations and assets, including driver fatigue - · any existing or proposed pedestrian cycle networks - any existing public transport networks (assets and services) - watercourses and overland flows, and their interaction with the current and future road network (note: impacts on water values due to transport infrastructure should be outlined in the transport section of the EIS and crossreferenced to a detailed assessment in the water resources section).

-The assessment of impacts on the rail network itself, or on environmental values affected by changes in rail traffic (due to dust, noise and vibration) should also consider the following:
+The assessment of impacts on the rail network itself, or on environmental values affected by changes in rail traffic (e.g. due to dust, noise and vibration) should also consider the following matters:

-- the likely size of trains and the number of train paths needed to move materials, products or wastes to or from the project site - new or altered rail transport infrastructure to meet demand from the project - impacts on rail freight and other transport services (e.g. variability on existing train path availability) - impacts on passenger transport and services - impacts at interface points with other private and public transport pathways such as roadway level crossings or occupational crossings (i.e. those crossings which form part of private access pathways to and from residential or business sites); Any impact to level crossings should be assessed using the Australian Level Crossing Assessment Model (ALCAM) - the requirements for any approvals needed for rail crossings by roads or other infrastructure.
+- the likely size of trains and the number of train paths needed to move materials, products or wastes to or from the project site - new or altered rail transport infrastructure to meet demand from the project - impacts on rail freight and other transport services (e.g. variability on existing train path availability) - · impacts on passenger transport and services - impacts at interface points with other private and public transport pathways such as roadway level crossings or occupational crossings (i.e. those crossings which form part of private access pathways to and from residential or business sites) - the requirements for any approvals needed for rail crossings by roads or other infrastructure.